Thai red-shirt heartland backs government despite rice fiasco

 The rice policy, however, has been a fiasco, with losses of 136 billion baht ($4.14 billion) in the 2011-2012 crop year.
 Critics of the scheme, including former Central Bank Governor and Finance Minister Pridiyathorn Devakula recently estimated the total at 425 billion baht ($12.93 billion).

-As financing strains mount on what has been a centerpiece of the government's program, unpaid farmers are getting angry.
+As financing strains mount on what has been a centrepiece of the government's programme, unpaid farmers are getting angry.

 "The government took our rice and they haven't paid us and those poor farmers can barely make a living," Prasit Boonchoy, head of the Thai Farmers Association, told Reuters, adding that more than 10,000 farmers would march to Bangkok.